damachad/42_minitalk/README.md

 # Minitalk
 The purpose of this project is to code a small data exchange program between a *client* and a *server* using only two UNIX signals (SIGUSR1 and SIGUSR2).
-Allowed functions:
+Allowed functions (besides the ones previously coded in the Libft project):
 ```
 ◦ write
-◦ ft_printf and any equivalent YOU coded
 ◦ signal
 ◦ sigemptyset
 ◦ sigaddset